imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.5: Books by genre

-Modify the query allBooks so that a user can give an optional parameter genre.
+Modify the query `allBooks` so that a user can give an optional parameter <em>genre</em>.
 The response should include only books of that genre.

 For example query